scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 It is critical to actively monitor the overall health and performance of a cluster running in production.
 You can use Container Insights to collect performance metrics and Fluent Bit to collect logs of the EKS cluster.
-This section will help you to configure monitoring and logging for your EKS cluster.
+This section show how to configure monitoring and logging for your EKS cluster.

 ### Recommendations